mastrojs/mastrojs.github.io/data/guide/setup.md

 Once you've done that, you can jump to the [next chapter](/guide/html/).
 :::

-Either way, since all the processing happens upfront, and the generated files are served from a CDN close to your users, a static site is extremely fast and secure.
+Since all the processing happens upfront, and the generated files are served from a CDN close to your users, a static site is extremely fast and secure.
 We'll be using GitHub Pages, which hosts your static site for free.